observer-tips-org/observer/README.md

 Smooth your waters. <br />

 ## addiction
-addictions are always an attempt to solve a problem, but are not the primary problem the addicted individuals just want to be like "normal" human beings substance use = almost always self medicating
+addictions are always an attempt to solve a problem, but are not the primary problem <br />
+the addicted individuals just want to be like "normal" human beings <br />
+substance use = almost always self medicating <br />
-(Dr. Gabor Mate)
+(Dr. Gabor Mate) <br />

 ## Knowns
 Controlling your breathing lends control over your nervous system. <br />